axsaucedo/industrial-airflow/contents.md

 </code></pre>

 ### Success

 [NEXT]

-# Side note
+## Important to note!

-In this example we are training and predicting in the same function.
+In this example we are training and predicting

+### in the same function.

+Normally you would
+### train and persist your model

+and then, separately in production
-Normally you would train your model, and then run the model in "production" for predictions
+### run the model for predictions

 [NEXT]

-## Crypto-ML
-# has the DL!
+# Crypto-ML
+### has their own DL Pipeline!

 Are we done then?